pexip/terraform-provider-infinity/docs/resources/infinity_global_configuration.md

 - `enable_application_api` (Boolean) Enable or disable support for Pexip Infinity Client API.
 This is required for integration with Pexip's browser-based, desktop and mobile apps, and any other third-party applications that use the client API, as well as for integration with Microsoft Teams.
 - `enable_breakout_rooms` (Boolean) Enable the Breakout Rooms feature on VMRs.
 - `enable_chat` (Boolean) Enables relay of chat messages between conference participants using supported clients such as the Pexip apps.
 You can also configure this setting on individual Virtual Meeting Rooms and Virtual Auditoriums.
-- `enable_clock` (Boolean) Enables support for displaying an in-conference timer or countdown clock.
 - `enable_denoise` (Boolean) Enable server side denoising for speech from noisy participants (see documentation for ways to enable it for a VMR).
 - `enable_dialout` (Boolean) Enables calls via the Distributed Gateway, and allows users of Pexip apps and the Pexip management web interface to add participants to a conference.
 - `enable_directory` (Boolean) When disabled, Pexip apps will display aliases from their own call history only.
 When enabled, registered Pexip apps will additionally display the aliases of VMRs, Virtual Auditoriums, Virtual Receptions, and devices registered to the Pexip Infinity deployment.